Louis Pace1

 Mary Rosaria Falzon was also known as Mary Tanti.

 Mary Rosaria Falzon She was a nun before she was married.
 As of 1953,her married name was Grech.1 She and Paul Joseph Grech lived at Sacramento, CA, USA.
-Mary Rosaria Falzon was living in 1969 in Sacramento, CA, USA.
+Mary Rosaria Falzon was naturalized on 29 August 1956 at San Francisco, CA, USA.
+She was living in 1969 in Sacramento, CA, USA.
 She and Paul Joseph Grech lived in 1997 at Sebastopol, CA, USA.
 Mary Rosaria Falzon witnessed the Newspaper of Violet Mary Chetcuti and Maltese In the News on 1 June 2001 at San Francisco Chronicle, San Francisco, CA, USA; Santa Rosa gains another war hero By Kelly St föhn

 Vioiet Agius never kept it a secret that in Malta as a child, she witnessed pain, death and hunger almost daily during World War II.
 But the Santa Rosa resident didn’t talk about it either.
 That is until a suprise gift from her son changed all that.
 Joe Agius of San Bruno wasn't with his mother at Christmas, but he sent a package with simple orders: Take Violet Agius' picture when she opens it.
 It was a framed silver medal — a replica of the George Cross, Britain's highest honor for civilian bravery - that Violet and the rest of Malta earned six decades ago.
 But the bubbly grandmother didn't smile and jump for joy.
 She ran to the bathroom.
 "I cried for two days," she said.
 "All the honor came through my mind.”
 Controlled by Britain and strategically located near Italy’s coast, Malta was a key Axis target, starved by a blockade and attacked almost daily by German and Italian air forces.
 About 14,000 bombs were dropped on the tiny island that's just over 300 square kilometers, making it one of the most heavily bombed areas during the war.
 In 1942, Britain's King George VI acknowledged Malta's suffering with an unprecedented gesture.
 He granted the George Cross medal - Britain's highest honor for civilian bravery — to every Maltese citizen living there during the war.